-The rocky shoreline provides foraging habitat for the Pied Oystercatcher (recorded during the field survey) and the Sooty Oystercatcher.
+The rocky shoreline provides foraging habitat for the Australian Pied Oystercatcher (recorded during the field survey).

 The remainder of the habitat present is not considered suitable for any of the other species credit species identified as potentially occurring.

 La Perouse